drewkerrigan/nagios-http-json/README.md

                         can be delimited with colon (key,value1:value2).
 Return warning if equality check fails -Q [KEY_VALUE_LIST_CRITICAL ...], --key_equals_critical [KEY_VALUE_LIST_CRITICAL ...]
                         Same as -q but return critical if equality check fails.
+  --key_time [KEY_TIME_LIST ...],
+                        Checks a Timestamp of these keys and values (key[>alias],value key2,value2) to determine status.
+                        Multiple key values can be delimited with colon (key,value1:value2).
+Return warning if the key is older than the value (ex.: 30s,10m,2h,3d,...).
+                        With at it return warning if the key is jounger than the value (ex.: @30s,@10m,@2h,@3d,...).
+                        With Minus you can shift the time in the future.
+  --key_time_critical [KEY_TIME_LIST_CRITICAL ...],
+                        Same as --key_time but return critical if Timestamp age fails.
   -u [KEY_VALUE_LIST_UNKNOWN ...], --key_equals_unknown [KEY_VALUE_LIST_UNKNOWN ...]
                         Same as -q but return unknown if equality check fails.
   -y [KEY_VALUE_LIST_NOT ...], --key_not_equals [KEY_VALUE_LIST_NOT ...]